BUGOVER-LLC/ssa/readme.md

 # Introduction

-This project is a starter with a set of packages/components that helps you work with Lumen 10 and VueJS 2.
+This project is a starter with a set of packages/components that helps you work with Lumen 10 and VueJS 2 (Vuetify).

 .
-For starting
+Starting
 -
+---

 - Install VirtualBox in your system
 - composer install